 Upon landing, I retrieved her bags from the overhead and let her off the airplane first.
 Once off the ramp and into the terminal I helped her to find her gate on the Arrivals display and walked her to her gate to make sure she made it safely.
 On the way, I asked her if I was saying it correctly, “Dia de la Madre?”
 She corrected me again.
 I then told her to have a Happy Mother’s Day.
 She took my hand, warmly squeezed it, and thanked me in Spanish and again in English.
 As I said goodbye to her, I thought of how many times my mother has helped others.
 Whether it is helping children as a volunteer with CASA or as a coach for youth girls softball, she has done so much for others in her life.
 What a great role model.

-Over the last six months after moving my parents to California, my mother has apologized to me over an over again for how much of a burden she has become.
+Over the last six months after moving my parents to California, my mother has apologized to me over and over again for how much of a burden she has become.
 Are you kidding me?
 Do you have any idea how many diapers, smushed peanut butter sandwiches, and booboos (big and small) you have kissed and made go away?
-You were there for the birth of all my kids, through the less than favorable relationships, and you always answered the phone and listened to my stories.
+You were there for the birth of all my kids, through the less-than-favorable relationships, and you always answered the phone and listened to my stories.
 Six months are just the beginning of repaying the unending love and patience that you have shown me my entire life.
 The only burden I feel is that I didn’t move her closer to me years ago so we could have shared more of the good years.
 But every year with her in my life is a good year.
 And I’m not sure we have that many more to share.
 If I could just put our lives together on pause and stop the progression of our limited time together.

 I’m not sure if my mother ever met Tony Bennet, but today my mother is tap dancing with me down the streets of Portland.
 And if someone stops me and asks me what my best memory is in life, I’ll say “Diane.”